mcharouk/aws/Demos/Module_7/AutoScalingGroup/README.md

   * No group metrics collection
   * Desired 1, Min 1, Max 2
   * No scaling policies

-* Try to kill the created instance to show it's automatically restarted.
+* If there is time only : Try to kill the created instance to show it's automatically restarted.
 Might take a few minutes to detect instance has been terminated

 ## Cloudwatch